 GOAP’s Year 1 progress highlights that they are efficient in their spending of BPF investment.
 They were able to deliver on all pre-agreed milestones and in some cases overachieved.
 Therefore, we are confident that increasing investment through GOAP is justified through their delivery and implementation potential.
 Furthermore, ocean accounting in BPF eligible countries remains a priority for the UK Government.
 Therefore, continuing this work through the most suitable delivery partner is essential.

 Further investment through GOAP is also expected to increase additionality, i.e., the change that can be directly attributed to GOAP activity.
-As GOAP is the only global body focused on the delivery ocean accounts on a globally scale, they are leaders in their field, and change can be attributed to them.
-This will make visible, the role the BPF had in garnering long-term benefits through ocean accounting, highlighting that investment is well spent.
+As GOAP is the only global body focused on the delivery of ocean accounts on a global scale, they are leaders in their field, and change can be attributed to them.
+This will make visible the role the BPF had in garnering long-term benefits through ocean accounting, highlighting that investment is well spent.

 Effectiveness